-YOU ARE PURCHASING YOUR PUPPY FROM A QUALITY BREEDER WHO HEALTH TESTS THEIR ADULTS FOR BOTH HEALTH
+SURE YOU ARE PURCHASING YOUR PUPPY FROM A QUALITY BREEDER WHO HEALTH TESTS THEIR ADULTS FOR BOTH

-breed, sex, and age.
+sex, and age.
 There are approximately 9 different anatomic areas of the hip that are evaluated.
-The radiologist is concerned with
+The radiologist is

-vet x-ray the dog and look at them and say "yup, hips look good".
-This is an Apple to Oranges comparison and never should you accept a
+dog and look at them and say "yup, hips look good".
+This is an Apple to Oranges comparison and never should

 Any breeder charging top dollar should be able to provide you OFA certificates for all parent dogs.